 You may visit server list to find a list of BBSnet servers.

-Another way to obtain a list of BBSnet servers is by typing /links on IRC.
+Another way to obtain a list of BBSnet servers is by typing /links or /map while on IRC.
+Beware, this may cause your IRC Client to scroll unexpectedly.

 1.13 - Who is person in charge of BBSnet?